AWS SDK MCP server

 Stats

-AWS MCP is a server that enables AI assistants like Claude to interact with your AWS environment through natural language.
-This implementation allows you to manage and query AWS resources without using the traditional AWS Console or CLI, offering a more flexible and secure alternative to Amazon Q.
+AWS MCP is a server that enables AI assistants like Claude to interact with AWS environments through natural language, allowing you to manage and query AWS resources without using the traditional AWS Console or CLI.
+It offers a more flexible and secure alternative to Amazon Q.

 Installation Requirements